 Enterprise Wormery Services - Guide Price List Here

 The success or failure of a wormery depends on its management.
 Knowing what to put in and when to put it in is essential to success.
-We have been running commercial units for over 5 years and have amassed a great deal of experience in managing the processes, ensuring legal requirements are met and monitoring performance.
+We have been running commercial units very successfully since 2007 and have amassed a great deal of experience in managing the processes, ensuring legal requirements are met and monitoring performance.
 We can offer packages that are:

 Fully inclusive: We provide the unit, the worms, the collection bins and regularly visit the site and process the waste.
 We take FULL RESPONSIBILITY for all aspects and provide regular reports detailing volumes of waste processed for your records.
 All you have to do is provide the space, the waste streams (we will even collect the waste from kitchens and process it ) and some water and power.
 All this is provided for a regular monthly fee.